-- 6.1.
+6.1.
 Insourcing: Due to the nature of insurance as a risk transfer mechanism and the significant financial and resource risks associated with the activities of the Council it is not feasible to insource these contracts.
-In any event that Council retains an appropriate level of risk through the application of policy deductibles and self-insured retained limits. - 6.2.
-Alternative Deductibles: Within the procurement exercise and specifically in relation to Lot 2 Casualty & Fidelity Guarantee prospective suppliers were asked to provide quotations on a range of different deductibles.
-However, the terms offered in relation to higher risk retention by the Council, and the associated cost of risk, was not considered to provide sufficient benefit to outweigh the uncertainty of small cost savings.
+In any event the Council retains an appropriate level of risk through the application of policy deductibles and self-insured retained limits.